debo93/Cognos_Framework_Accelerator_-CFA-_v1.1/README.md

 Steps to work with the Code Package :

-1. First Create the Folder Structure as depicted in the .PNG File.
+1. First Create the Folder Structure as depicted below :
-2. Following is the Folder Structure and it's components :

         CFA_v1.1
           |
           |--- Code_Base